IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 - **Gazebo** brings a a complete toolbox of development libraries and cloud services to make simulation easy.

 - Multiple command lines make execution of these statements much easier.

+## LiDAR Model

+This selection was primarily to receive accurate simulation data alongside actually being able to run the simulation.
+The OS Ouster series involved LiDARs having up to 128 channels which weren't running on our Gazebo simulators.
+Due to our use case being a warehouse, 16 and 32 channel LiDARs can work very well.

+This ensures that our simulations can run on Gazebo.
+In the end, we selected VLP-16 due to the availability of some very cool datasets(like [this](https://github.com/TixiaoShan/Stevens-VLP16-Dataset)) and compatibility with our model and certain nodes shown ahead.

+## Robot

+We split into 2 teams and tried to implement LiDARs on certain candidate models like Turtlebot3, Turtlebot3 Friends Series and Clearpath Jackal.
+Despite looking very interesting, the Turtlebot3 Friends Series either didn't have space for LiDARs or were not fit for work in a warehouse environment.

+Out of the remaining models, **Clearpath Jackal** was clearly suited for higher speed tasks and had a better control system.
+It also had seamless integration with Velodyne LiDARs.